 David, a waiter, finds an unpublished manuscript in a dresser drawer.
 To impress a girl, he claims to be the author.
 When the novel becomes a best-seller the real author introduces himself in his life and begins to take-over David's life.

-In the near future the dreams of three adult siblings living in Germany or fractured by difficult romantic relationships on the unwitting involvement with terrorist organizations and a growing worldwide panic over the few remaining oil fields in Asia.Written by
+In the near future the dreams of three adult siblings living in Germany are fractured by difficult romantic relationships and the unwitting involvement with an underground organization through a growing worldwide panic over the few remaining oil fields in Asia.Written by

 35 of 55 people found this review helpful.